codatio/codat-docs/docs/integrations/accounting/myob/accounting-myob.md

 The new Essentials will use the same API as their AccountRight Live platform.
 Therefore, you only need to carry out the setup described below once to gain access to both accounting packages.

 Some users may still be on the old, non-migrated version of MYOB Essentials that uses a legacy API.
-If your customer is unable to connect using the new unified integration, please reach out to our [support team](mailto:support@codat.io) who will be able to assist you.
+If your customer is unable to connect using the new unified integration, please raise a ticket with our support team through [this form](https://codat.zendesk.com/hc/en-gb/requests/new).
 :::

 ## Supported versions